Skip to main content

 • Checks existing tests for coverage.
 When a test already partially covers a journey, it proposes an edit to that test rather than a brand-new sibling.

-• With --build, opens a live browser session and authors or edits the tests, drawing on your knowledge base for terminology and flows.
+• By default, opens a live browser session and authors or edits the tests, drawing on your knowledge base for terminology and flows.
+Pass --dry-run to skip this and only discover journeys.

 The agent’s analysis is read-only with respect to your application code.
 It describes observable behavior and the test-coverage implication; it does not propose product code changes.